bormaxi8080/starred/README.md

 ## Others

+- [secfigo/Awesome-Fuzzing](https://github.com/secfigo/Awesome-Fuzzing) - A curated list of fuzzing resources ( Books, courses - free and paid, videos, tools, tutorials and vulnerable applications to practice on ) for learning Fuzzing and initial phases of Exploit Developme
 - [knassar702/awesome-linux-minimalism](https://github.com/knassar702/awesome-linux-minimalism) - awesome linux minimalism suggestions
 - [thecybertix/One-Liner-Collections](https://github.com/thecybertix/One-Liner-Collections) - This Repositories contains list of One Liners with Descriptions and Installation requirements
-- [Gentleflow/Airclap](https://github.com/Gentleflow/Airclap) - Send any file to any device. cross platform, ultra fast and easy to use. 任何文件，任意设备，随意发送。简单好用的跨平台高速文件传输APP
+- [Gentleflow/Airclap](https://github.com/Gentleflow/Airclap) - Send any file to any device. cross platform, ultra fast and easy to use. 传输快速稳定的同时，操作更简单、界面更好看、反馈更直观，让传文件也能很愉悦
 - [arkadiyt/bounty-targets-data](https://github.com/arkadiyt/bounty-targets-data) - This repo contains hourly-updated data dumps of bug bounty platform scopes (like Hackerone/Bugcrowd/Intigriti/etc) that are eligible for reports
 - [xxgrunge/armitage](https://github.com/xxgrunge/armitage) - Armitage
 - [mediazona/data-wanted](https://github.com/mediazona/data-wanted) - Data for research of the Russian wanted list